Bloating and PCOS

 If you have PCOS, the root cause of your bloating may be due to:

 You can encourage regular ovulation and treat dysbiosis by eating wholesome foods that are low in added sugar and rich in protein, healthy fats, and fiber.
 If you are looking for fast relief, a low FODMAP diet is a temporary elimination diet that helps you identify which foods worsen your bloating.
-Learn more about our low FODMAP food plan.
 However, this diet is meant to act as a short-term solution while you work to fully address your dysbiosis and other root causes.

 The low FODMAP diet works well when combined with the right supplements and lifestyle to treat the underlying imbalance, such as our Microbiome Balance supplement and Gut Health bundle.